A Tragic Beginning …

 Reverend George, with little Annie, went to be with his brother then living in Alberta.
 He also must have found some solace with his close sister Janet who was then living in Calgary.
 Janet was also a Deaconess at Knox Presbyterian.
 She might have helped George out of his deep grief by playing some role in creating a mission assignment for her brother – to travel to Innisfail.
 Alberta and to establish an orphanage for children.

 What we know for certain, from her archived letters, is that presumably in the late summer of 1915, she traveled by train from Calgary to Innisfail.
 On that train, she met a lady who was going in for surgery, and who had not idea of what to do with her infant girl.
 Janet offered to take the child until the mother recovered.
 Also accompanying Janet was the first employee,whom she had hired for the new home.

 Janet met George at the Innisfail station and presented him with his first ward, his first worker and a gift of a ten dollar donation.
 The orphan home was underway.
 There was one more remarkable event that happened before the orphan home opened its doors on January 1, 1916.
 While strolling the streets of Innisfail, George happened on a distraught soldier, Thomas Porter, who had lost his wife, was about to ship out overseas and had no idea of what to do with his children, five-year-old Willie and two-year old Mary.
 He poured out his troubles.
 George listened, and then offered to take the two.
 Thus, the first two longer-term wards came into care at the founding orphan home.

 The rest of this remarkable story, the history of such, is laid out in two timelines which can be accessed by clicking on the links just below.
 It is an epic story with tragedy, triumph and conflicts aplenty.
-The legacy of service to young people continues to this day in the good work done by the successor organization, the Wood’s Homes in Calgary, a branch of which today is still situated at the Bowness site of the story that unfolds in these pages.
+The legacy of service to young people continues to this day in the great work done by the successor organization, the Wood’s Homes in Calgary, a branch of which today is still situated at the Bowness site of the story that unfolds in these pages.